intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 ## 4. Initialize the OrcaContext

-The interesting things start from now, we will see the magic power of BigDL.
+The exciting things start from now, we will see the magic power of BigDL.

-An Orca program usually starts with the initialization of OrcaContext, we can easily specific the `runtime`(default is `spark`, `ray` is also a first-class backend) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.
+An Orca program usually starts with the initialization of OrcaContext.
+We can easily specify the `runtime`(default is `spark`, `ray` is also a first-class backend) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

-Here we could specific `cluster_mode` argument as `yarn-client` or `yarn-cluster` as following to start running BigDL program on Yarn.
+Here we could specify `cluster_mode` argument as `yarn-client` or `yarn-cluster` as the following to start running a BigDL program on Yarn.
 We only need to create a conda environment and install the python dependencies in that environment beforehand on the driver machine, these dependencies would be automatically packaged and distributed to the whole Yarn cluster.

 ```python
 from bigdl.orca import init_orca_context, stop_orca_context